Lutreus/sharkle-pal/README.md

 Download the sharkle.appImage and place it somewhere safe.
 Then open it doing `./sharkle.appImage` after that it should just open.
 If you enable auto-launch you shouldn't move the appImage file from place.
 The sharkle will appear in the tasks list (the one from alt + tab) -anyone who want to help with that also appreciated-

+Notes from Collie: Linux download currently not existent for this version, sadly.
+I'll add one soon.
+This whole version is just fine tuning/tweaks of the original app by Ignacio!